StefanosMissin/js-search-case-study/readme.md

     }
 };`

-Also on new <li> items there is an onClick attribute so when user clicks on a result it's value is passed to the search area.
+Also on new **li** items there is an onClick attribute so when user clicks on a result it's value is passed to the search area.
 If user clicks the **Click to Search** button a google search with the value of the result is given.
+(The results are deleted from the **ul** )